MassMutual introduced its CareChoice policy series to help you prepare for your future long term care needs.

 Or you might not even realize you are working with a captive MassMutual agent.
 Sometimes a captive MassMutual agent will have a business card that says Strategic Financal Partners, or "Capital Financial Group", etc. However, if you look closely enough on your agent's business card you might see the language Securities offered through registered representatives of MML Investors Services, LLC.
 If you see "MML Investors Services" on your agent's business card you are working with a captive MassMutual agent.

 2) A Fidelity Investments employee.
 More likely you do not have a relationship with a MassMutual agent, but you do have an investment brokerage account with Fidelity Investments.
 If so, Fidelity Investments has contractual relationships with two companies: MassMutual and New York Life.
 Fidelity will pitch two hybrid long term care policies to you: MassMutual CareChoice and/or New York Life Asset Flex.
-Neither MassMutual CareChoice or New York Life Asset Flex are competitive hybrid long term care policies in today's marketplace.
-Your Fidelity Investments advisor is unlikely to know this, however.
-Your Fidelity Investments advisor is just presenting you with the options he/she is told to present.
+(Asset Flex is MUCH better) Your Fidelity Investments advisor is just presenting you with the options he/she is told to present.
 You might be under the mistaken impression that your financial advisor is held to a higher fiduciary standard and is obliged to find you policies that are in your best interest.
 Not so.
 Investment advisors do not have a fiduciary duty when it comes to recommending insurance policies.
 The standard your advisor has to meet is a very low threshold.
 An advisor only has to recommend you an insurance policy is "suitable" for you.
 Your financial advisor is under no obligation to find you your best long term care insurance policy.

 That is my job for you.